djdhiraj/Data_Science_In_R/README.md

 * cummax: Display a vector of the cumulative maxima of the elements of the argument.
 * cummin: Display a vector of the cumulative minima of the elements of the argument.
 * cumprod: Display a vector of the cumulative products of the elements of the argument.
+* log10: Compute common (i.e., base 10) logarithms

+* log2: Compute binary (i.e., base 2) logarithms.

+* log1p: Compute log(1+x) accurately also for |x|<< 1.

+* acos: Compute the trigonometric arc-cosine.

+* acosh: Compute the hyperbolic arc-cosine.

+* asin: Compute the trigonometric arc-sine.

+* asinh: Compute the hyperbolic arc-sine.

+* atan: Compute the trigonometric arc-tangent.

+* atanh: Compute the hyperbolic arc-tangent.

+* expm1: Compute exp(x) - 1 accurately also for |x|<< 1.

+* cos: Compute the trigonometric cosine.

+* sinh: Compute the hyperbolic sine.

+* sinpi: Compute the trigonometric two-argument arc-sine.

+* tan: Compute the trigonometric tangent.

+* tanh: Compute the hyperbolic tangent.

+* tanpi: Compute the trigonometric two-argument arc-tangent.

+* gamma: Display the gamma function γx

+* lgamma: Display the natural logarithm of the absolute value of the gamma function.

+* digamma: Display the first derivative of the logarithm of the gamma function.

+* trigamma: Display the second derivative of the logarithm of the gamma function.

+# Math2 (H2O)

+* round: Round the values to the specified number of decimal places.
+The default is 0.

+* signif: Round the values to the specified number of significant digits.
+# Summary (H2O)

+* max: Display the maximum of all the input arguments.
+* min: Display the minimum of all the input arguments.
+* range: Display a vector containing the minimum and maximum of all the given arguments.
+* sum: Calculate the sum of all the values present in its arguments.
+# Summary (generic)
+* prod: Display the product of all values present in its arguments.
+* any: Given a set of logical vectors, determine if at least one of the values is true.
+* all: Given a set of logical vectors, determine if all of the values are true.